 - damaged or blocked water or sewer pipes or plumbing fixtures

 - damaged or defective locks that give access to a rental unit

 - the electrical systems

-Your landlord is required to give you an emergency contact number in writing, or post it in a common area of your building.
-If your situation meets the RTA definition of an “emergency”, try calling the emergency contact number at least twice, leaving a reasonable amount of time in between each attempt.
+Your landlord must provide you with an emergency contact number in writing, or post it in a common area of your rental property.
+If you come across a repair issue that meets the RTA’s definition of “emergency”, try calling the contact number at least twice, leaving a reasonable amount of time between each attempt.

-If you are unable to reach the emergency contact person, you have the right to cover the cost of the repair and ask your landlord to pay you back.
+If you are unable to reach the emergency contact person, you have the right to pay for the repair and ask your landlord for reimbursement.
 See TRAC’s template letter, Reimbursement for Emergency Repairs.
 If you choose this option, do your best to find a fair price by researching multiple companies.
-To reduce the chances of a future dispute with your landlord, make sure to keep copies of your research efforts, receipts, and related written communication.
+To reduce the chances of a future dispute with your landlord, make sure to keep a record of all receipts, research efforts, and written correspondence related to the repair.

-Dispute resolution: Taking on emergency repairs can be complicated and expensive.
-If you do not have the money or time to deal with the repairs yourself, or you are worried that you may not follow the proper steps, apply for dispute resolution to request an emergency repair order.
+Taking on an emergency repair can be complicated and expensive.
+If you do not have the time or money to deal with the repair yourself, or you are worried that you may not follow the proper steps, apply for dispute resolution to request an emergency repair order.
 The Residential Tenancy Branch considers emergency repairs a top priority when scheduling hearings.

 Unfortunately, not all Cities have Standards of Maintenance / Good Neighbour bylaws, and some City bylaws are better than others.
 See below for a list of such bylaws from around the province.